CARTAvis/carta-controller/docs/src/centos8_instructions.rst

 2. Install MongoDB
 ~~~~~~~~~~~~~~~~~~

 The CARTA controller uses `MongoDB <https://www.mongodb.com/>`_ to store user preferences, etc..
-MongoDB is not available through the default AlmaLinux repositories, but we can add a custom repository to install it more easily.
+MongoDB is not available through the default CentOS 8 repositories, but we can add a custom repository to install it more easily.

 .. code-block:: shell